dustintrummer-ui/ohio-deer-harvest-dashboard/README.md

 NOAA Hourly Ground forecast
 ODNR Weekly Harvest reports per season
 ODNR final Harvest report per season
+County Size and Public land amount -- Used approximate public land as it was hard to find without going county by county and digitally mapping from onx--

 ODNR was easily found on its webpage.
 The data is presented in a pdf form so no need for requesting the data.
 Just need to take it from pdf and convert into csv